 Cash contributions.
-The Pension Protection Act of 2006 amended the Tax Code to require all cash contributions, regardless of amount, to be substantiated by either a bank record (such as a canceled check) or a written communication from the charity showing the name of the charity, the date of the contribution, and the amount of the contribution.
+All cash contributions, regardless of amount, must be substantiated by either a bank record (such as a canceled check) or a written communication from the charity showing the name of the charity, the date of the contribution, and the amount of the contribution.
 Previously, donors could substantiate cash contributions of less than \$250 with "other reliable written records showing the name of the charity, the date of the contribution and the amount of the contribution" if no canceled check or receipt was available.
 This is no longer allowed.